justinbushy/PubSub/README.md

 ### Next Steps

 - Create HTTP/WebSocket API endpoints and client library (In Progress)
-- Add persistent topic storage.
-At first, this will be just a redis instance, but eventually build my own log-structured key-value store.
+- Add Redis with persistence (In Progress)
+- Replace Redis with my own append only log structure for persistence.
 - Distribute topic caches to multiple nodes (This includes a lot of steps that I will update here when I get there)
 - Distribute Server process (HTTP interfacing process) to multiple nodes and load balance between
 - Document high-level architecture